Spotify continues to dominate the global music streaming industry with 675 million monthly active users and a 31.7% market share.

 Spotify Revenue By Type

-In 2024, Spotify earned €13.82 billion from Premium subscriptions, a substantial 19.5% increase from €11.57 billion in 2023.
+In 2024, Spotify earned €13.82 billion from Premium subscriptions, a 19.5% increase from €11.57 billion in 2023.

 In 2022, Spotify marked a significant milestone by surpassing €10 billion in Premium revenue for the first time.
-The ad-supported revenue crossed the €1 billion mark in 2021, showcasing Spotify’s success in monetizing both paid and free users.
+The ad-supported revenue crossed the €1 billion mark in 2021, showcasing Spotify’s success in monetizing paid and free users.

 Over the last 12 years, Spotify’s Premium revenue has skyrocketed from just €374.6 million in 2012 to the current figure, representing more than a 36-fold increase.
 This growth highlights the platform’s successful expansion and the increasing popularity of music streaming services.